bitwuzla/bitwuzla/docs/cpp/api.rst

 :cpp:func:`bitwuzla::parser::Parser::parse()`.

 .. note::
-  The input parser creates a :cpp:class:`Bitwuzla` instance, which can be configured via the :cpp:class:`bitwuzla::Options` instance passed into the parser.
+  The input parser creates a :cpp:type:`Bitwuzla` instance, which can be configured via the :cpp:class:`bitwuzla::Options` instance passed into the parser.
 This Bitwuzla instance can be retrieved via :cpp:func:`bitwuzla::parser::Parser::bitwuzla()`.